sketch-hq/SketchAPI/docs/pages/app.md

 ### `centerOnLayer` string

-To obtain the layer id use either the JavaScript API or read the document's JSON data directly.
+To obtain the layer id use either the JavaScript API or read the document’s JSON data directly.

 #### Example